When and how you will receive your NAC Examination results

 - Verification of raw computer data against physician-completed answer sheets

-- Verification of the computer file scores against those reported in the result letter
+- Verification of the computer file scores against those reported in the SOR

-A rescore does NOT include a re-evaluation of the candidate’s performance.
+A rescore does not include a re-evaluation of your performance.

-If you consider your exam day performance at the NAC Examination to have been affected by the following:
+If you consider your exam day performance to have been affected by:

 - procedural irregularities